9 Ways to Curb Late-Night Snacking

 8. Transition your snacks.

 Cutting back on late-night snacking is a lot easier said than done, especially if it is a habit you have built over a number of years.
-If you’ve been eating cookies and chips on the couch every night for the past 20 years just telling yourself to cut it out cold-turkey tomorrow is probably not that realistic.
+If you’ve been eating cookies and chips on the couch every night for the past 20 years just telling yourself to cut it out cold turkey tomorrow is probably not that realistic.
 Instead, start by focusing on what you are eating.
-For instance, if you always have a bowl of ice cream, try swapping it for flavoured yogurt, then try swapping that for plain yogurt with berries, then try swapping it for a cup of tea.
+For instance, if you always have a bowl of ice cream, try swapping it for flavored yogurt, then try swapping that for plain yogurt with berries, then try swapping it for a cup of tea.
 This transition period may take a month, even years, but if you simply focus on making a better food choice it will help make the transition a whole lot easier than simply stopping the habit altogether.

 9. Ask yourself why.

 Although there are many strategies that you can implement in order to help curb late-night snacking, the real solution is to find the root cause and ask yourself why.
 Why am I snacking?
 Am I hungry?
 Stressed?
 Sad?
 Tired?
 Bored?
 We often use food to deal with our emotions since it gives us a moment of temporary relief and pleasure, especially processed food.
-Our bodies are equipped with natural built-in systems that tell us when we are hungry, when we are not hungry, when to eat more and when to stop eating, however, junk food is designed in a way that overrides all of those built-in systems.
+Our bodies are equipped with natural built-in systems that tell us when we are hungry, when we are not hungry, when to eat more, and when to stop eating, however, junk food is designed in a way that overrides all of those built-in systems.
 To no surprise, eating junk food can bring a great deal of pleasure, and it can stimulate your body’s reward system.
 This system was designed to “reward” you when you do things that encourage survival, including eating, and when this happens your brain releases feel-good chemicals, including dopamine.
-In fact, a recent study published in the International Journal of Obesity found that participants who felt stressed saw their levels of the hunger hormone ghrelin rise in the evening, which can cause you to eat more whether you are hungry or not.
+In fact, a recent study published in the International Journal of Obesity found that participants who felt stressed saw their levels of the hunger hormone ghrelin rise in the evening, which can cause them to eat more whether they are hungry or not.

 The first step to curbing your late-night snacking is not just cutting it out, it’s figuring out what is triggering it in the first place.
 Simple tools like not skipping meals, tracking your meals, and stepping away from screens can help, but what is most important is thinking about why you are reaching for snacks in the first place.
-If the answer is that you are hungry, perfect, go ahead and eat, but if the answer is that you are bored, stressed or tired, you may want to consider other lifestyle factors that can help to minimize the impact that these issues have on your hunger cues.
+If the answer is that you are hungry, perfect, go ahead and eat, but if the answer is that you are bored, stressed, or tired, you may want to consider other lifestyle factors that can help to minimize the impact that these issues have on your hunger cues.

 The Bottom Line